Print and Web Design

 The Handbook of Bird Biology (2004) is a 1,200-page college-level textbook that I designed.
 Although most of the layout for the book, quizzes, CD booklet, CD label, and envelope was by me, I also supervised the layout work of other designers for several chapters.
 View a sample chapter here (2MB).
 The book is now out-of-print.

 Sew Kreations was an Etsy business that specialized in custom-made country-style sewn items.
 The image above was used for the banner on Etsy, and the card at left was used as a business card template.
-The owner of Sew Kreations was fond of Scottie dogs and chose that species to be her mascot.
+The owner of Sew Kreations was fond of Scottie dogs and chose that breed to be her mascot.